ClusterLabs/PAF/Quick_Start-CentOS-7.md

 ## Network setup

-The cluster we are about to build include three servers called `srv1`, `srv2` and `srv3`.
+The cluster we are about to build includes three servers called `srv1`, `srv2` and `srv3`.
 Each of them have two network interfaces `eth0` and `eth1`.
 IP addresses of these servers are `192.168.122.5x/24` on the first interface, `192.168.123.5x/24` on the second one.